miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/database/template.md

 });
 ```

-This route handler would respond with the data you loaded:
+This route handler would then respond with the data you loaded:

 ```js
 [